 It is also extraordinarily photogenic.
 The Venetian fortifications are among the best-preserved in the Aegean.
 The abandoned buildings of the leper colony have a quietly haunting beauty.
 And the approach by boat, with the fortress walls rising from the water, is one of the most dramatic arrivals in Crete.

 📷 Pro Tip: Take the morning ferry from Elounda and arrive when the light is still low and directional from the east.
 The exterior walls photograph beautifully with side lighting that reveals the texture of the Venetian stonework.
-Inside the colony, the empty streets and doorways of the abandoned buildings make compelling architectural compositions with a 35–50mm.
+Inside the colony, the empty streets and doorways of the abandoned buildings make compelling architectural compositions with a 35 to 50mm.
 The view back toward the mountains of eastern Crete from the island's high point is worth the climb.
-Bring a wide angle and a polarizer.
+Bring a wide-angle and a polarizer.

 Best time: Morning ferry.
-Ferries run from Elounda and Plaka; the crossing takes 15 minutes.
+Ferries run from Elounda and Plaka; the crossing takes approximately 15 minutes.

 Rethymno Old Town and the Fortezza